bjssacademy/advanced-tdd/chapter11/chapter11.md

 - Reason: Testing implementation details instead of observable behaivour
 - Symptom: It's not possible to change the implementation of the code under test without breaking tests.
 - Solution: Test only the public behaviour of the component
-- Workround: If we can;t do that for some reason, consider using a _dipstick method_
+- Consider: If we can't do that for some reason, consider using a _dipstick method_

 ## 2 Testing the whole elephant